CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 {{<figure src="/images/netq/ntwk-svcs-all-lldp-medium.png" width="200">}}

 In this example, we see that 13 nodes are running the LLDP protocol, that there are 52 sessions established, and that no LLDP-related alarms have occurred in the last 24 hours.
-If there was a visual correlation between the alarms and sessions, you could dig a little deeper with the large Network Services|All LLDP Sessions card.
+If there was a visual correlation between the alarms and sessions, you could dig a little deeper by expanding to the card to view more data.

 {{</tab>}}